wellesley-bisc195/BISC195.jl/docs/src/index.md

     try some different approaches,
     or search the internet.
     (Don't look down on googling!
 It's an essential programming skill!)

+!!! practice "ToDos, Examples, and practice"
+    These purple boxes contain code examples or instructions that you should try to run on your own computer.

     If you get stuck, in most cases it should be fine to contiue the lesson,